 Practical legal training

-The CSO offers placements to students wishing to complete the practical legal training component of their professional qualifications.
+The CSO offers placements to students wishing to complete the practical legal training (PLT) component of their Graduate Diploma in Legal Practice (GDLP) of their professional qualifications.
 Placements are offered to approximately six students three times per year, for a period of six weeks (225 hours) in accordance with the guidelines set by the Law Society.